 That’s what every one of the following productivity tips has in common: it’s something you can do beyond setting up a live chat service.
 It’s something proactive.
 It may take some initial work, but the investment will pay off in the long term.

 Tip #1: Set Boundaries for Yourself by Saying “No”

 The “5 o’clock Rule” is a prime example of a boundary.
 You’re at work before then.
 After that, you turn it over to voicemail or a live chat service.
+Free live chat software or live agents can help with that.
 If someone calls your work phone after 5 o’clock, what happens?